 Ind AS 116 requires lessees to determine the lease term as the non-cancellable period of a lease adjusted with any option to extend or terminate the lease, if the use of such option is reasonably certain.
 The Group makes an assessment on the expected lease term on a lease-by-lease basis and thereby assesses whether it is reasonably certain that any options to extend or terminate the contract will be exercised.
-In evaluating the lease term, the Group considers factors such as any significant leasehold improvements undertaken over the lease term, costs relating to the termination of the lease and the importance of the underlying asset to the Group operations taking into account the location of the underlying asset and the availability of suitable alternatives.
-The lease term in future periods is reassessed to ensure that the lease term reflects the current economic circumstances.
+In evaluating the lease term, the Group considers factors such as any significant leasehold improvements undertaken over the lease term, costs relating to the termination of the lease term in future periods is reassessed to ensure that the lease term reflects the current economic circumstances.
 After considering current and future economic conditions, the Group has concluded that no changes are required to lease periods relating to the existing lease contracts.

-(b) Property, Plant and Equipment
+(b) Property, plant and equipment

-Property, Plant and Equipment are stated at cost, less accumulated depreciation and accumulated impairment losses, if any.
+Property, plant and equipment are stated at cost, less accumulated depreciation and accumulated impairment losses, if any.
 The cost comprises the purchase price and directly attributable costs of bringing the asset to its working condition for its intended use.
 Any trade discounts and rebates are deducted in arriving at the purchase price.
-Capital work-in-progress includes cost of Property, Plant and Equipment that are not ready to be put to use.
+Capital work-in-progress includes cost of Property, plant and equipment that are not ready to be put to use.

-Subsequent expenditure related to an item of Property, Plant and Equipment is added to its original cost only if it is probable that future economic benefits associated with the item will flow to the Group.
-All other expenses on existing Property, Plant and Equipment, including day-to-day repair and maintenance expenditure and cost of replacing parts, are charged to the statement of profit and loss for the period during which such expenses are incurred.
+Subsequent expenditure related to an item of Property, plant and equipment is added to its original cost only if it is probable that future economic benefits associated with the item will flow to the Group.
+All other expenses on existing Property, plant and equipment, including day-to-day repair and maintenance expenditure and cost of replacing parts, are charged to the statement of profit and loss for the period during which such expenses are incurred.